Latest updates on the coronavirus and heart disease

 Since 2016, World Heart Federation has been convening leaders and innovators in cardiovascular health at its annual Global Summit on Circulatory Health.
 The Summit is an invitation-only, two-day event where government, civil society, industry, and academia share, learn and explore what’s next for the prevention and treatment of cardiovascular disease at a global level.
 Previous editions have tackled burning issues such as access to essential medicines and digital health.

-These objectives lead directly to the intended outcomes of the Summit, namely to foster greater connection between participants, issue a collective call to action in light of the urgent need, discuss concrete next steps for programme implementation.
+These objectives lead directly to the intended outcomes of the Summit, namely to foster greater connection between participants, issue a collective call to action in light of an urgent need, and discuss concrete next steps for programme implementation.

 2400 N St NW, Washington, DC 20037, United States